CuriosityHacked/curiosityhacked.org/oakland/openlab.md

 - April 10th, 2016: Window Bird Feeders
 - April 17th, 2016: Tiny Matrix: Learn mathematical conversion to code and create your own images on an LED pendant!
 - April 24th, 2016: It's warming up!
 Outdoor toys: Make Hoola Hoops, Balance Boards, Croquet- what do you want to play?!
+- - May 15, 2016 NO OPEN LAB
+- May 20-22, 2016 NO OPEN LAB: We will be at the Bay Area Maker Faire in San Mateo!
+Come check out our booth, and join ED Samantha Cook on the education stage (Sunday 3:30pm) as she and a panel of teens discuss the experience of designing and facilitating a community maker free school.
+- May 29th, 2016 NO OPEN LAB

 <div style="width: 70%; margin:0 auto;">